-The machine learning technologies help the solution to understand the documents and the contents of it.
+The machine learning technologies help the solution understand the documents and their content.
 There’s no special programming involved at the client’s side and the solution keeps evolving.

 Below are two different AI techniques that can be used for data capturing purposes.

 |Computer vision models||These techniques detect and comprehend the visual aspects of the documents.||Detection of a logoSignature detectionBarcode detection|